What do I need to be covered for?

-- Once you’ve put in all your information, you’ll see the policies you’re eligible for.
+- Once you’ve put in all your information, you’ll see the plans you’re eligible for.

-Please note, World Nomads does not provide travel insurance for those volunteers over the age of 65.
+Please note, World Nomads may not provide travel insurance for those volunteers over the age of 64.
 It also doesn’t offer travel insurance for people living in some parts of the world.
 If that’s you, click here to look at other travel insurance options.

 Travel insurance do’s and dont’s

 Do ask questions.
 If you’re weighing up which insurance policy is best for you and you’re not sure about something, ask.
 It’s important you’re as informed as possible before you opt for a certain policy.
 Insurers are happy to answer your questions and it can save a whole lot of problems later on.

 Don’t be a penny-pincher.
 A small difference in the price of two policies can be a big difference in what’s actually being offered.
 If you’re sure you can get away with a cheaper policy then that’s great.
 But don’t just go for it because it’ll save you money - find out exactly why that policy is cheaper.
 It could be because it doesn’t cover something you’re planning on doing while you’re away.